LuiseFreese/blog/digital-clutter-time.md

 Do you sometimes have that feeling of being busy and under pressure for the whole day (or even the entire week) and still couldn't check off all tasks from your list?
 Do you have the presentiment that although we all focus on productivity, efficiency, and getting the most out of everything, we still scratch the surface and even get in our way with how we structure our workdays?
 Well, welcome to the club; you are not alone.

+This is the 3rd part of my series about digital declutter - you can catch up with [Part 1 Digital clutter is evil](https://github.com/LuiseFreese/blog/blob/main/digital-clutter-is-evil.md) and [Part 2 digital clutter and your 168 open tabs](https://github.com/LuiseFreese/blog/blob/main/digital%20declutter-tabs.md) before you continue reading.

 ## focus time & meetings

 Collaboration is critical; we are better together in achieving goals, and teamwork is our reality.
 But sometimes, it seems as if we forget that there are not only teamwork-oriented periods but that we also need focus-time to prepare, process, and evaluate content as well as leverage ideas.
 How often are our days full of back-to-back meetings, how often do sessions overlap?
 How often do we feel that we do not even have enough time to eat, go to the restroom, get a fresh coffee?
 Not to mention taking a break or get some fresh air?
 I know, we are all swamped, our days are all tightly timed, even lunchtime needs to be productive.